AyushKumar123456789/DSA/Graph/GraphNotes.md

 1. Run DFS on the graph and store the order of nodes in a stack (stack conatains Toposort).
 2. Reverse the graph.
 3. Run DFS on the reversed graph and pop the nodes from the stack and No. of time you do dfs is the No. of SCC.

+#### Logic : We don't do toposort of graph exactly , toposort is not possible because of presence of cycle in the graph , We do it to find the one element of scc before the other element of second scc because if you consider one scc as a single node then you can see that toposort is possible becuase interconnection between SCC's in one directional.

 #### Two different dfs are used for step 1 and 3.